Securing Agentic AI Systems: A Defense-in-Depth Approach

 3.1.7 Memorization Risk in Continuous Learning Agents

 Agentic systems increasingly rely on continuous learning—adapting from customer interactions, transaction patterns, and operational feedback.
-This creates privacy risks that go beyond traditional data breaches.
+This creates privacy risks beyond traditional data breaches.

-Neural models do not just learn patterns; they retain fragments of their training data.
+Neural models primarily learn patterns, but under some conditions they can memorize fragments of training data.
 Sensitive information can become embedded in model weights and later extracted through carefully constructed queries.
 This behavior does not require access to model internals and becomes more pronounced as models scale.

-This risk compounds over time in continuously learning agents.
+This risk compounds over time.
 Customer conversations, transaction details, internal procedures, and operational workflows can gradually accumulate inside the model.
-Once embedded, this data may surface in unexpected contexts, without logging or clear attribution.
+Once embedded, this data may surface in unexpected contexts.

-In banking, the consequences are severe.
-Exposure can include personally identifiable information, account details, credentials, and internal risk logic—violations that span privacy, security, and financial regulations even when no external system has been breached.
-Models must be treated as potential data stores, not just inference engines, with systems designed to assume sensitive data will accumulate despite safeguards.
+In banking, exposure can include personally identifiable information, account details, credentials, and internal risk logic—violations that span privacy, security, and financial regulations.
+Models must be treated as potential data stores, not just inference engines.

 3.2 Why These Attacks Are Fundamentally Different